Flexible Covariate Adjustments in Regression Discontinuity Designs: Main Theoretical Results

-We give three main results in this subsection.
-The first shows that our proposed estimator $\htau(h; \hmu)$ is asymptotically equivalent to an infeasible analogue $\wh{\tau}(h;\bar\ad)$ that replaces the estimator $\hmu$ with the deterministic sequence $\bar\ad$; the second shows the asymptotic normality of the estimator; and the third characterizes how the asymptotic variance changes with the adjustment function and shows that $\ad_0$ is indeed the optimal adjustment.
+We give four main results in this subsection.
+The first shows that our proposed estimator $\htau(h; \hmu)$ is asymptotically equivalent to an infeasible analog $\wh{\tau}(h;\bar\ad)$ that replaces the estimator $\hmu$ with the deterministic sequence $\bar\ad$; the second shows the asymptotic normality of the estimator; the third characterizes how the asymptotic variance changes with the adjustment function and shows that $\ad_0$ is indeed the optimal adjustment; and the fourth shows the impact of flexible covariate adjustments on the optimal bandwidth and the corresponding mean squared error.

-\begin{theorem} Suppose that Assumptions~\ref{ass:1stage}--\ref{ass:reg1} hold.
+\begin{theorem} Suppose that Assumptions~\ref{ass:1stage}--\ref{ass:reg1b} hold.
 Then

 \end{theorem}

 Theorem~\ref{th:Equivalence} is easiest to interpret in what is arguably the standard case that $v_{1,n}=v_{2,n}=r_n$, in which it holds that